Navid200/xDrip/docs/Nightscout/NS_Install.md

 ## Linux/Nightscout install
 [xDrip](../../README.md) >> [Features](../Features_page) >> [Nightscout](../Nightscout_page) >> [Nightscout on Google Cloud](./GoogleCloud) >> [Linux/Nightscout install](./NS_Install)

+Now, we will install Linux, and Nightscout in it.

 If you have logged out, log back into Google and go to [https://console.cloud.google.com](https://console.cloud.google.com).
 Go to the dashboard (top left menu button &#8722;> Cloud Overview &#8722;> Dahsboard).
 Select "Compute Engine" on the left.